Life returns to shell-shocked Syrian town

 "Since the area was liberated from army and security forces, there has been a vacuum that requires leadership," Walid al-Arid, a member of the 20-member civil council set up around six weeks ago, told Reuters.

-The council's headquarters is in a cultural center that used to show plays that praised Assad and the Baath Party.
+The council's headquarters is in a cultural centre that used to show plays that praised Assad and the Baath Party.

 The town even has a local court overseen by lawyers who oversee the preparation of paperwork from rental agreements to real estate contracts.